 17. Zhang K, Chen H, Li F, Wang Q, Zheng S, Xu H. et al. A continuous tri-phase transition effect for HIFU-mediated intravenous drug delivery.
 Biomaterials.
 2014;35:5875-85

-18. Yu ll, Advance in the second generation of photosensitizer hematoPorphyrin monomethyl ether, its clinical applications.
+18. Yu ll.
+Advance in the second generation of photosensitizer hematoPorphyrin monomethyl ether and its clinical applications.
 Biomed Eng Clin Med.
-2005; 9: 365-8.
+2005;9:365-8

 19. Zhang HK, Chen Y, Kang J, Lisok A, Minn I, Pomper MG. et al. Prostate-specific membrane antigen-targeted photoacoustic imaging of prostate cancer in vivo.
 J Biophotonics.
 2018 e201800021